joshbrinson03/Help-Desk---Ticketing-System-Project/README.md

-# 💻 IT Help Desk Ticketing System Lab – Spiceworks
+# 💻 IT Help Desk Ticketing System Project – Spiceworks

 ## 📌 Project Overview
 This project simulates a real-world IT Help Desk environment using **Spiceworks Help Desk**.
 The goal was to practice handling support tickets from creation to resolution, similar to what an entry-level IT Support or Help Desk Technician would do.